WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

   single 1,000 byte block can cause the writing application to pause for several seconds.

-In Figure 25.7 by Prof. Douglas Comer of Purdue University, we assume that a TCP connection is already established between a sender and receiver.
+Shown below in Figure 25.7 by Prof. Douglas Comer of Purdue University, we assume that a TCP connection is already established between a sender and receiver.
 This diagram tracks one of the two "advertise windows" of the sliding window protocol for the connection.
 We look at one